[Back to Formatted Version]

 Series 4 consists of four standard audiocassettes collected by Fred Swanson and documenting events that connect with the history of the Andrews Experimental Forest.
 Two tapes - a retirement talk and a life history interview - focus on the work of Jerry Franklin, a renowned research forester and plant ecologist.
 The remaining two cassettes are dedicated to a group interview of Roy Silen, leader of the Forest Genetics Research Project.
 All four of the cassettes have been migrated to digital format, transcribed, and released online.

 Series 5 contains five groups of digitized archival documents that were scanned by Samuel Schmieding out of the privately held Horace J. Andrews Family Papers in 2016-2017.
 The documents shed considerable light on the biography of Region 6 Chief Forester H.J.
 Andrews (1892-1951), for whom the Blue River Experimental Forest was renamed in 1953.
 The documents are generally grouped by theme and include personnel files, correspondence, publications, news articles, obituaries and condolences, and photographs.
 Nearly all of the documents were scanned as multi-page PDF files; two group photographs were scanned as .tif files.
 In addition to the digitized documents, Series 5 includes spreadsheets created by Schmieding that provide insight into his workflow as well as additional information about the original items themselves.
-The series 5 materials are available in the SCARC reading room or upon patron request.
+Reference access to the born digital materials in Series 5 is available upon patron request.

 Biographical / Historical Notes